andy-bower/babyutils/README.md

-# Baby assembler, simulator and disassembler
+# Baby macro assembler, simulator and disassembler

 This is a binutils-style command line tool chain for the Manchester Baby.

 These tools were written to support chapter 7 of [Computer Architecture](https://nostarch.com/computerarchitecture) and as such can export files to import into Logisim RAM blocks.

-The _babyutils_ assembler `bas` offers some of the features expected of a conventional command line tool, such as labels, allowing development to scale to larger programs when implementations include a larger number of store lines.
+The _babyutils_ assembler `bas` offers some of the features expected of a conventional command line tool, such as labels and macros, allowing development to scale to larger programs when implementations include a larger number of store lines.

 Users are encouraged to pair these tools with interesting simulators sporting fancy user interfaces out in the wild.
 Please raise an issue or submit a pull request if you find a simulator that requires an input format not supported by these tools or an assembly dialect with which `bas` is not yet compatible!